Nosto/wiki-docs/implementing-nosto/implement-search/getting-started-with-nosto-search/implementing-category-pages.md

 It's recommended to hide the original category page products to avoid displaying them while Nosto is initializing.
 This prevents any possible confusion for users and avoids visual flickering of the page.

-The best approach is to add `ns-content-hidden` classname to the same element you are targeting with `contentCssSelector` or `categoryCssSelector`.
-This classname will be stripped away by Nosto automatically as soon as the script is initialized.
+The best approach is to add `ns-content-hidden` class name to the same element you are targeting with `contentCssSelector` or `categoryCssSelector`.
+This class name will be stripped away by Nosto automatically as soon as the script is initialized.

 In addition, you should define CSS to hide the target element: